sournachos/rh-trading/README.md

 ## :seedling: Requirements To Use
 - Python is installed
 - Clone repositoty
-- Install deps from requirements.txt
+- Install deps -> `pip install -r requirements.txt`
 - As of 9/15 there's only a couple functions in `utils.py`

 ## :rocket: Technologies